 Endodontic therapy (root canal therapy) aims at saving a tooth (as an entity) from extraction (i.e. permanent and complete removal).
-It consists of: removal of the infected dental tissues (and only them – leaving the rest of the tooth intact), rinsing with sterilizer and filling the cavities with special strengthening substances.
-The cavities are usually the root canals, thus the name root canal therapy was formulated.
-The overall process of endodontic therapy is considered one of the most difficult and complicated among dental treatments, requiring scrupulous precision for a long-term effectiveness – which usually means preserving a tooth for a few more decades of normal use.
+It consists of: removal of infected dental tissues (and only them – leaving rest of the tooth intact), rinsing with sterilizer and filling the cavities with special strengthening substances.
+The cavities are usually root canals, thus the name root canal therapy was formulated.
+The overall process of endodontic therapy is considered as one of the most difficult and complicated among dental treatments, requiring scrupulous precision for long-term effectiveness However successful completion of this therapy usually means preserving a tooth for a few decades more of normal use.

 This treatment process requires specialist equipment such as: BeeFill, Endometer or a dental microscope.